 - Rhubarb: outdoor – I used to eat this straight from the ground dipped in sugar but if you don’t want to do that wonderful in with roasted apricot and Roasted Rhubarb with Crumble Topping

-Herbs seasonality also brings more choice.
+Herbs seasonality also brings more choice in May.
 Crispy fried sage is wonderful with gluten free pasta.
 Available herbs this month include

 - Bay – fabulous with any long cooked dish such as casseroles or roasts.